Four-Week High School Credit Abroad | 16-18

 The German High School Credit Abroad program is offered in partnership with Xperitas (xperitas.org), an educational travel company of distinction.

 For two weeks, students participate fully in the High School Credit Program at Waldsee.
-For the final two weeks, participants and teachers travel to Germany for family stays and cultural excursions.
+For the final two weeks, participants and teachers travel to Germany and Austria for family stays and cultural excursions.

 The Credit Abroad Programs are for students ages 16-18, by start date of the program, who have completed at least one year of high school